limestonenetworks/knowledge-base/doc/source/oneportal/restart_server_remotely.rst

 **Restart through OnePortal**

-As a last resort, you can restart your server through OnePortal by clicking on your server’s name and clicking the “Power” button.
+As a last resort, you can restart your server through OnePortal by clicking on your server’s name and clicking the ``Power`` button.